Oregon, Pacific and Eastern 19: Excursion service

-After its retirement from freight service, the railroad decided to tap into the steam excursion potential and in 1955, took both Numbers 18 and 19 for excursions between Yreka and Montague.
+Upon arrival at YW, the railroad decided to tap into the steam excursion potential and in 1955, took both former McCloud River Railroad 18 and 19 for excursions between Yreka and Montague, however No. 19 remained in regular service.
 In 1958, No. 19 was replaced by diesel locomotives again, but still continued in excursion service.
 On June 9, 1962, No. 19 ran a long doubleheader excursion train with recently restored McCloud Railway 25, from McCloud to Pondosa and return.
 It continued to haul excursion trains for YW until 1970, when it was put into storage.
-That same year while still owned by YW, No. 19 was leased for summertime excursion service in Oregon on the Oregon, Pacific, and Eastern Railway (OPE) of Cottage Grove, Oregon.
-In 1988, the OP&E was abandoned and No. 19 returned to the Yreka Western.
+That same year while still owned by YW, No. 19 was leased for summertime excursion service in Oregon on the Oregon, Pacific and Eastern Railway (OPE) of Cottage Grove, Oregon.
+It was while the engine was in Oregon that No. 19 was used in the filming for the 1976 United Artists film, Bound for Glory, loosely based on Woody Guthrie's life.
+In 1986, No. 19, along with former McCloud River Railroad 25, were used in Rob Reiner's film, Stand By Me, adapted from Stephen King's book, The Body.
+In 1988, the OP&E was abandoned and No. 19 returned to the Yreka Western and began hauling excursion trains again in 1989.

-Upon returning to Yreka Western, the railroad began excursion operations again in the summer of 1986 and in 1989, No. 19 was overhauled and became the primary motive power again for the railroad.
 In April 1994, No. 19 returned to McCloud, California, to operate on the McCloud Railway (MR).
-No. 19 returned to Yreka and operated on the railroad until November 2008, when the engine was taken out of service.
+No. 19 returned to Yreka and operated on the railroad until November 1, 2008, when the engine was taken out of service.
 However, that would be the last time No. 19 operated on the Yreka Western as the railroad ceased operations that same year.
+On October 14, 2013, it was announced that No. 19 would be auctioned off on October 25, but a lawsuit was filed against the railroad on that date causing the sale to be postponed indefinitely.